phscezario/Javascript-Course-Projects/Contact-Diary/README.md

-# NodeJs application
+# NodeJs application with Express and MongoDb

-<a href="https://contact-diary-paulo-cezario.netlify.app/">Click here to preview...</a>
+<a href="https://contact-diary-paulo-cezario.netlify.app/api/">Click here to preview...</a>

 ## You need configure ENVIRONMENT VAR: CONNECTIONSTRING